Altronix/linq-network/_sources/getting_started/quickstart_c.rst.txt

    **See Also**

-   1. :ref:`ref_api_c_atx_net_callbacks`
+   1. :ref:`ref_api_c_linq_network_callbacks`

 Error Callback
 ~~~~~~~~~~~~~~

 The "Error Callback" is called from the LinQ Network library when the LinQ Network library detects a runtime error.
-An optional application context, and an :ref:`ref_api_c_atx_net_error` are passed into your application error callback function.
+An optional application context, and an :ref:`ref_api_c_linq_network_error` are passed into your application error callback function.

 .. code-block:: c